How to Install a Home Plate Halo on Your Baseball or Softball Field

 To correctly install your new home plate halo, you must first lay your concrete footing.
 For the best results, make sure to follow our official instructions.

 Lay Your Concrete Footing For Your Home Plate Halo

 1. Nail a string to the back tip of your home plate and measure out 13 feet.
-Create a mark in the ground to mark the inside edge of the halo area, creating a semi-circle that extends to 1 1/2 feet from each foul line.
+Create a mark in the ground to mark the inside edge of the halo area, creating a semi-circle that extends 2 to 3 feet from each foul line.
 The appropriate distance may vary depending on your field, contact your sales representative for guidance.

 5. Start bender board forms inside excavated area.
 Make sure to have exactly 5 or 10 feet between bender boards to ensure proper concrete padding.

 6a.
 Pour 4-6 inches with wire mesh support.
 Like you would if you were installing a sidewalk.

 7. Pour concrete to exactly 5 or 10 feet (depending on halo size) to prevent shortage or the need for trimming.